rnovykov/cf-serverless-deployment/README.md

 # **Introduction**
-This repository contains information about TermFinderAPI infrastructure state described as a code, and some additional scripts/utils.
+This repository contains information about AppCode infrastructure state described as a code, and some additional scripts/utils.

 - - - -